Indian Beach

 A stunning rocky coastline, Indian Beach is located 4 miles north of Cannon Beach and 10 miles south of Seaside.
 This is a scenic Pacific Coast destination attracting surfers looking to catch waves and avid hikers planning to explore miles of coastal trails.

-The pocket beach of sand stretches for nearly three-quarters of a mile between Indian Point on the north and Bald Point on the south.
-The easiest way to get there is from Indian Beach Day-Use Area which is situated at the northern edge of Ecola State Park.
-A trail from the parking area will take you on a short, easy hike right to the sand.
+The pocket beach stretches nearly three-quarters of a mile between Indian Point to the north and Bald Point to the south.
+The easiest access is from the Indian Beach Day-Use Area at the northern edge of Ecola State Park.
+A short, easy trail from the parking lot leads directly to the sand.

-Besides surfing, hiking, and enjoying the breathtaking panoramic view of the beach with the dramatic Submarine Rock, you can explore tidepools, watch wildlife, beachcomb, and hunt for agates.
+Besides surfing, hiking, and taking in the breathtaking panoramic views—with dramatic Submarine Rock as a focal point—you can explore tidepools, watch wildlife, beachcomb, and hunt for agates.

-Parking is limited at the trailhead and the final part of the road is not suitable for RVs and trailers with no area to turn around.
-You can park at the Ecola Day-Use area and hike to the beach, but it will be a nearly 2-mile trip one way.
+Parking at the trailhead is limited, and the final section of the access road is not suitable for RVs or trailers due to a lack of a turnaround.
+You can instead park at the Ecola Day-Use Area and hike to the beach, but this adds nearly 2 miles each way.

 Surfing

-Summer also offers fantastic conditions for surfing with the best wind coming from the east while providing some shelter from the northwest wind.
-You will encounter left and right breaks as well as groundswells and windswells.
-The best swell angle at this time originates from southwesterly directions.
-You will get the best experience when the tide is rising during a mid-tide.
+Summer also provides excellent surfing conditions, with the best winds coming from the east and some shelter from the northwest wind.
+Expect both left and right breaks, along with groundswells and windswells.
+The ideal swell angle typically comes from the southwest.
+Mid-tide on a rising tide offers the best experience.

-Be cautious of rocks, rip tides, and occasional sharks appearing in the area.
+Always be cautious of rocks, rip currents, and the possibility of occasional shark sightings in the area.

 Wildlife Watching

-Sea stacks, smaller rocks, and the surf of the beach attract many coastal birds.
-You can see brown pelicans, harlequin ducks, surf scooters, pelagic cormorants, and other birds.
+The sea stacks, scattered rocks, and surf around Indian Beach attract many coastal birds.
+You may spot brown pelicans, harlequin ducks, surf scoters, pelagic cormorants, and other species.

 Tidepool Watching

-The rocks near both headlands surrounding Indian Beach are fantastic places to see a plethora of ocean creatures in low and minus tides.
-You can observe saltwater flora and fauna including anemones, sea stars, crabs, and much more!
+The rocky areas at both headlands bordering Indian Beach are excellent places to explore tidepools during low and minus tides.
+You can observe a wide range of marine life, including anemones, sea stars, crabs, and other fascinating creatures.

 Open: Year-round for day use